freebsd/redports/README.md

 node:
 - poudriere integration
 - business logic for building and talking to master
-- setup command to create new poudriere jails

 master:
 - commit comments on github after end of build